Your ERP can't handle e-commerce – here's how manufacturers and wholesalers bridge the gap

 From Reybex to Shopware: What your customers see

-Why this architecture convinces for manufacturers and wholesalers
+Why this architecture convinces manufacturers and wholesalers

-What your B2B customers gain from it
+What your B2B customers get from it

-The path to setup: No mammoth project
+The path to setup: Not a mammoth project

-The right question you should be asking now
+The right question to ask yourself now

 Not: “Can our ERP do e-commerce?” — because you probably already know the answer.

-Instead: “How quickly can we build our digital B2B sales without risking our ERP?”
+But: “How quickly can we build our digital B2B sales without risking our ERP?”

-Learn more about Reybex here: Reybex at Commerce Partner
+You can learn more about Reybex here: Reybex at Commerce Partner

 About Commerce Partner